-For low-income customers of BGE, Pepco, Delmarva, Potomac Edison, and SMECO, the Maryland Department of Housing and Community Development (DHCD) administers the Low Income Energy Efficiency Program (LIEEP).
+For low-income customers of BGE, Pepco, Delmarva, Potomac Edison, SMECO and WGL, the Maryland Department of Housing and Community Development (DHCD) administers the Low Income Energy Efficiency Program (LIEEP).
 This program assists low-income households with installation of energy conservation measures in their homes with zero out-of-pocket expenses.

 For more information on the LIEEP program and to check your eligibility status, click the following link: